Posted by Larry Gleeson

 Jason Ressler has uncovered a treasure trove of outlaw country music and is bringing it to the world via the big screen in a heart-warming, soul-touching film, The Sheriff of Mars about Daniel Antopolsky, a cohort of legendary country singer/songwriter Townes Van Zandt.
 After watching Van Zandt nearly die from an overdose, Antopolsky, kept Van Zandt alive getting him to emergency care minutes before what would have been a fatal overdose.
 The experience left the sensitive Antopolsky shaken and he not only left the music business, he left the country landing in France where he took up farming.
 All the while, he wrote songs secretly hoping someone would “discover him.”
 By the time Ressler found Antopolsky in France’s Bordeaux region, Antopolsky had written 500 songs.

 Ressler was taking a break from filmmaking when his path crossed with Antopolsky.
-Hearing the song “Sweet Lovin’ Music,” Ressler realized he had discovered the missing link between the outlaw country music of Willy Nelson and Kris Kristofferson and the hard country anthems of life’s difficulties.
+Hearing the song “Sweet Lovin’ Music,” Ressler soon realized he had discovered the missing link between the outlaw country music of Willy Nelson and Kris Kristofferson and the hard country anthems of life’s difficulties.
 Ressler persuaded Antopolsky to submit a sample of his work to Nashville.
-Grammy nominated producer Gary Gold was stupified at what he heard and brought Antopolsky to his home recording studio to begin recording an album.
+Grammy nominated producer Gary Gold was stupefied at what he heard and brought Antopolsky to his home recording studio to begin recording an album.

-Hats off the Ressler as he’s able to capture Antopolsky at work, driving his truck, interacting with his wife and twin daughter as he spent time uncovering a self-claimed “closet musician.”
+Hats off the Ressler as he’s able to capture Antopolsky at work, driving his truck, interacting with his wife and twin daughters as he spent time uncovering a self-claimed “closet musician.”
 Moreover, Ressler manages to dislodge difficult childhood experiences that impacted Antopolsky way of life revealing a wonderful, lovable character.
 In several heartfelt moments, Antopolsky appears emotionally touched at memories and at the beauty around him.
 In addition, Ressler weaves the early years Antopolsky spent with Van Zandt and questions Antopolsky about Van Zandt’s “Poncho and Lefty,” a Grammy winning song Willy Nelson and Merle Haggard covered.
 Humble to the bone, the left-handed Antopolsky stated he didn’t know if the song was about him or not.

 As with any good documentary film, Ressler interviews those who orbited in Antopolsky space including his brothers, Nashville music executives and a live 1972 radio interview with Townes Van Zandt where the main topic seemed to be Antopolsky.
 And, Ressler adds some subtle touches to elevate the work such as his Hitchcockian cameos and including Antopolsky’s humorous first music video as Antopolsky pays homage to the silent film era with text tiles and antics reminiscent of Charlie Chaplin.